anmarjarjees/anmarjarjees/README.md

 ### GitHub Quick Tips
 ##### (Dear students, please refer to my two comprehensive PDF files about using Git, GitHub, and GitPod for more details and explanations)
 ### New Repo
 You can start a new empty repo on GitHub first by adding the essentials "README.md" and .gitignore, and then you can clone it to your local machine.
+By convetion, repository name should use all lowercase letters and separate words using dashes (-).
 GitHub will use the "main" branch by default.
 - To clone a repo (I used my repo as an example):
 > git clone https://github.com/anmarjarjees/git-review.git